j3rrywan9/spring-study/docs/spring_security.md

 ### Working with an in-memory user store

-Since your security configuration class extends `WebSecurityConfigurerAdapter`, the easiest way to configure a webStoreUser store is to override the `configure()` method that takes an `AuthenticationManagerBuilder` as a parameter.
+Since your security configuration class extends `WebSecurityConfigurerAdapter`, the easiest way to configure a user store is to override the `configure()` method that takes an `AuthenticationManagerBuilder` as a parameter.
 `AuthenticationManagerBuilder` has several methods that can be used to configure Spring Security’s authentication support.
-With the `inMemoryAuthentication()` method, you can enable and configure and optionally populate an in-memory webStoreUser store.
+With the `inMemoryAuthentication()` method, you can enable and configure and optionally populate an in-memory user store.

 ```java